AnimatedCoding/WhatsNewKit/README.md

 ## WhatsNew

-The following sections explains how a `WhatsNew` struct can be initialized in order to describe the new features for a given version of your app.
+The following section explains how a `WhatsNew` struct can be initialized in order to describe the new features for a given version of your app.

 ```swift
 let whatsnew = WhatsNew(